StElTo Manual

 You can change the Max Course Conflicts value to allow skipping the desired courses from the Special tab.

 The Max Students and Min Students limit the number of students in the courses.
-So the max value should be the max value of your room capacity.
-The min value should be the smallest allowed course size.

 The Max Higher and Min Lower values are relative to the average course size.